 Good Energy, L.P. [energy consultant] is a leading national energy management and consulting firm that has been implementing large and small community choice aggregation programs in various states across the country since 2008.
 They have partnered with your municipality to design and operate this CCA program.
 Good Energy is headquartered in New York City and is currently the retained community electricity aggregation consultant for over 200 communities across the country.
 Arlington selected Good Energy to serve as its energy consultant through a competitive process, in partnership with neighboring cities and towns.

-Mass Energy. [local renewable energy supplier] For the Town of Arlington and other communities in Greater Boston, Mass Energy is supplying the local renewable energy above the amount required by the state law known as the Renewable Portfolio Standard.
+Green Energy Consumers Alliance (formerly Mass Energy). [local renewable energy supplier] For the Town of Arlington and other communities in Greater Boston, Green Energy Consumers Alliance is supplying the local renewable energy above the amount required by the state law known as the Renewable Portfolio Standard.
 Mass Energy, a Boston-based nonprofit, purchases renewable energy wholesale mostly from community-based wind power projects located in Massachusetts and Rhode Island.
-Mass Energy has entered into a number of long-term contracts with wind power projects located in communities such as Plymouth, Gloucester, Scituate, and Ipswich.
+Green Energy Consumers Alliance has entered into a number of long-term contracts with wind power projects located in communities such as Plymouth, Gloucester, Scituate, and Ipswich.